JuliaGenAI/ColBERT.jl/README.md

 As of now, the package supports the following:

-  - Offline indexing documents using embeddings generated from the `"colbert-ir/colbertv2.0"` HuggingFace checkpoint.
+  - Offline indexing of documents using embeddings generated from the `"colbert-ir/colbertv2.0"` (or any other checkpoint supported by [`Transformers.jl`](https://github.com/chengchingwen/Transformers.jl)) HuggingFace checkpoint.
-  - Compression based on the ColBERTv2[^2] compression scheme, i.e using $k$-means centroids and quantized residuals.
+  - Compression/decompression based on the ColBERTv2[^2] compression scheme, i.e using $k$-means centroids and quantized residuals.
+  - A simple searching/ranking module, which is used to get the top `k`-ranked documents for a query by computing MaxSim[^1] scores.
+  - GPU support using any backend supported by [Flux.jl](https://github.com/FluxML/Flux.jl), both for indexing and searcher.

 ## Contributing